 Parents who make the choice to keep this information from their children or family, because, for instance, they do not feel confident in their choice or fear how others might react, can end up causing more problems for their child.
-According to a number of studies, it seems that finding out late (during adolescence or adulthood) that one is donor-conceived makes it tougher to accept.
+According to a number of studies, it seems that finding out late (during adolescence or adulthood) that one is sperm donor conceived makes it tougher to accept.
 One reason for this is that it can lead to a general sense of mistrust between the child and their parents.

 What stands out is the importance of telling children about their origins when they are little (under 5).
 Revealing this information early is, in the end, easier for everyone involved.
 Growing up knowing where they come from will help children to accept their origins and to build their identity.
 Moreover, little children don’t care about genetic and blood connections.
 What’s important is that they feel loved by their parents and that they grow up in a stable environment.
 It’s best to keep the explanations simple and adapted to the age and personality of the child, and to prepare for their questions in advance.